laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

 Light programs are able to control fading of LEDs using the ``fade`` command.

-The ``fade`` command is given ``stepsize`` value, which determines the maximum brightness change an LED performs within 20 milliseconds.
+The ``fade`` command has a ``stepsize`` parameter, which determines the maximum brightness change an LED performs within 20 milliseconds.

     var x
     led LED1a = led[8]